macrocosm-os/folding/README.md

 Out of the box, **we do not require miners to run GPU compatible GROMACS packages**.
 For more information regarding recommended hardware specifications, look at [min_compute.yml](./min_compute.yml)

+**IMPORTANT**: GROMACS is a large package, and take anywhere between 1h to 1.5h to download.

 ## Installation
 This repository requires python3.8 or higher.
 To install it, simply clone this repository and run the [install.sh](./install.sh) script.
 ```bash